albertostefanelli/new-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a quantitative social scientist, statistician, and R enthusiast.
 I am currently an FWO PhD Fellow at the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
 I finished my MA at the [ Central European University](https://www.ceu.edu), Budapest.
-I have too many hobbies but what never gets me tried is cooking, crafting, and reading about how individuals make choices.
+I have too many hobbies but what never gets me tired is cooking, crafting, and reading about how individuals make choices.
 Huge Linux fan boy.

-# Resarch
+# Research

 My research interests are mostly within the field of public opinion, statistics, voting behaviour, and attitudes towards democracy.
-My Ph.D. is on radical belief systems, conditionality of liberal values, and political polarisation.
+My PhD is on radical belief systems, conditionality of liberal values, and political polarisation.
 I am currently working on the questionnaire design, data collection and analysis of the [Belgian National Electoral Study](https://soc.kuleuven.be/ceso/ispo/projects/copy_of_the-transformation-of-the-socio-economic-left-2013-right-cleavage).

 Methods wise, I am particularly interested in conjoint analysis, matching and standardization techniques, graphical causal models, machine learning, and big data.